 Senate Bill Report S.1748 - Kids Online Safety Act (KOSA)

-Brief Description: A proposed bill in Congress that will try to protect kids on the internet from harmful content and online risks.
+Brief Description: A proposed bill in Congress designed to protect minors on the internet from harmful content and online risks.

-Lead Cosponsors - Richard Blumenthal, Marsha Blackburn, Chris Murphy, Katie Britt, Amy Klobuchar, John Thune, Ben Ray Luján, Cynthia Lummis, Edward Markey, Bill Cassidy, Peter Welch, and Roger Wicker.
+Lead Cosponsors - Richard Blumenthal, Chris Murphy, Katie Britt, Amy Klobuchar, John Thune, Ben Ray Luján, Cynthia Lummis, Edward Markey, Bill Cassidy, Peter Welch, and Roger Wicker.

 Brief History: